31st Berlin International Film Festival

 The 31st annual Berlin International Film Festival was held from 13 to 24 February 1981.
-The Golden Bear was awarded to the Spanish film Deprisa, Deprisa directed by Carlos Saura.
+The Golden Bear was awarded to Deprisa, deprisa directed by Carlos Saura.

 The retrospective was dedicated to British film producer Michael Balcon, as well a tribute to Turkish film director Yılmaz Güney who was a political prisoner at the time.
 The guest of the Homage was German film director Peter Pewas.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: